News Explorer

 Share menu

-In macOS and iOS, you can share news items by using the share menu.
-The share menu is located on the right hand corner of the toolbar on top of the news article view.
+In macOS and iOS, you can share articles by using the share menu button.
+The share menu button is located on the right hand corner of the toolbar on top of the news article view.

-The items in this menu are populated with the share services of the apps installed on the device.
+The items in the share menu are populated with the share services of the apps installed on the device.
 For example, when Evernote is installed on your iPhone, you'll see an Evernote sharing option in the share menu.
-In addition to the share service items of other apps, News Explorer offers three built-in share services in the macOS version, namely Twitter, Instapaper and Pocket.
+In addition to the share service items of other apps, News Explorer offers two built-in share services in the macOS version, namely Instapaper and Pocket.
 More info can be found in the dedicated sections below.

 Copy menu